Have you made the most out of geometric patterns?

 Geometric patterns is a great way to grab a lot of attention, but if you’re planning on using or combining a lot of them, consider balancing them out with some less-busy elements.
-Check out this example by Studio Plat that uses lots of bold, sharp and vibrant geometric patterns, but what they have also done is made the inside of the leaflet much simpler.
+Check out this example by Studio Plat that uses lots of bold, sharp and vibrant geometric patterns, but what they have also done is made the inside of the brochure much simpler.
 So, if you’re using a lot of patterns in a bold, vibrant way, adding in some complementary white space and simpler elements can help to keep it legible and too overwhelming.

 02. Pair Your Pattern With Die Cutting

 A well-used die cut can make a world of difference to your design, and when paired with a beautiful geometric pattern, you can make something really effective.
 Have a look at this identity design by Naomi Farrar for the stationary shop ‘Ink’.
-Naomi cleverly uses the die cut logo as a window that lets the colourful geometric pattern peek through.
-Just like the previous example, this piece shows the value of balancing such a colourful and busy pattern with simpler white elements.
+Naomi cleverly uses the die cut logo as a window that lets the colorful geometric pattern peek through.
+Just like the previous example, this piece shows the value of balancing such a colorful and busy pattern with simpler white elements.

 03. Let The Pattern Complement Your Elements

 The key thing to remember when using geometric patterns is that you’re using them in order to complement your design.
 Check out this example by Smitten Studio that complements the simple organic brown card design with an earthy toned, arrow-shaped pattern.
-Play with your patterns’ shape, colours and application and work with it until you feel it fits your design to a T.
+Play with your patterns’ shape, colors, and application and work with it until you feel it fits your design to a T.